dictation-toolbox/Caster/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] I have updated the documentation accordingly.
 - [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.

+## Maintainer/Reviewer Checklist

+!--- Please leave these unchecked and add any other specific tasks you would like a -- !--- reviewer or maintainer to do. --

+- [ ] Basic functionality has been tested and works as claimed.
+- [ ] New documentation is clear and complete.
+- [ ] Code is clear and readable.